 Types of Bullies in the Workplace

 Most people think of bullying as occurring between children in school.
-While this type of bullying is the most common, it is possible, however, for bullying to occur between adults in the work place.
-Just like in the schoolyard, there are many different reasons why adults bully each other and many different types of bullies.
+While this type of bullying is the most common, it is possible for bullying to occur between adults in the workplace.
+Like in the schoolyard, there are many different reasons adults bully each other and many different types of bullies.

 Sometimes an adult bully will act out because they are under stress.
-They may not even intend to target others at first, but because of stress in the work place they begin targeting others to take their stress out on.
-These types of adult bully will usually realize what they are doing and stop after the stress subsides although they may continue targeting others.
+They may not even intend to target others at first, but because of stress in the workplace, they begin targeting others to take their stress out on.
+These adult bullies usually realize what they are doing and stop after the stress subsides, although they may continue targeting others.

-Many times, an adult bully will target a person who is in a position of authority.
-Sometimes employees will target their boss, or in some cases employees will be bullied by the people they are serving, this most commonly occurs in nursing and in schools.
-Patients and students will relentlessly target the people trying to help them for a variety of reasons, and the professionals will have no idea how to handle it as there are strict rules of conduct they must follow.
+Often, an adult bully will target a person in a position of authority.
+Sometimes employees will target their boss, or in some cases, these employees will be bullied by the people they are serving.
+This most commonly occurs in nursing and in schools.
+Patients and students will relentlessly target the people trying to help them for various reasons, and the professionals will have no idea how to handle it as there are strict rules of conduct they must follow.

-Just as with kids, sometimes bullies will only act in conjunction with others.
-If someone realizes that another employee is bulling others, they may join the bully instead of standing up for the victim because it is easier.
+As support with kids, sometimes bullies will only act in conjunction with others.
+If someone realizes that another employee is bullying others, they may join the bully instead of standing up for the victim because it is easier.
 People who bully others will often act together as they act as support for each other.
 Bullies working together can include pairs or even groups.

-Even though many people don't realize that there is such a thing as an adult bully, there are many work places that have them.
-Dealing with an adult bully can be challenging and co workers that are being bullied may have no choice other than to quit.
+Even though many people don't realize that there is such a thing as an adult bully, many workplaces have them.
+Dealing with an adult bully can be challenging, and co-workers being bullied may have no choice other than to quit.